r4victor/tenthousandmeters/content/blog/python_bts_03.md

 Some of the listed subdirectories are of particular importance to us in the course of this series:

 * `Grammar/` contains the grammar files we discussed last time.
 * `Include/` contains header files.
-These header files are used both by CPython and by the users of the [Python/C API](https://docs.python.org/3/c-api/index.html).
+They are used both by CPython and by the users of the [Python/C API](https://docs.python.org/3/c-api/index.html).
 * `Lib/` contains standard library modules written in Python.
 While some modules, such as ` argparse` and `wave`, are written in Python entirely, many wrap C code.
 For example, the Python `io` module  wraps the C `_io` module.
-* `Modules/` contains standard library modules written in C. While some modules, such as `itertools`, are intended to be imported directly, others are wrapped by the Python modules.
+* `Modules/` contains standard library modules written in C. While some modules, such as `itertools`, are intended to be imported directly, others are wrapped by Python modules.
-* `Objects/` contains the implementations of the built-in types.
+* `Objects/` contains the implementations of built-in types.
 If you want to understand how `int` or `list` are implemented, this is the ultimate place to go to.
 * `Parser/` contains the old parser, the old parser generator, the new parser and the tokenizer.
 * `Programs/` contains source files that are compiled to executables.
 * `Python/` contains source files for the interpreter itself.
 This includes the compiler, the evaluation loop, the `builtins` module and many other interesting things.
 * `Tools/` contains tools useful for building and managing CPython.
 For example, the new parser generator lives here.

 If you don't see a directory for tests, and your heart starts beating faster, relax.
 It's `Lib/test/`.
 Tests can be useful not only for CPython development but also for getting an understanding of how CPython works.
-For example, to understand what kinds of optimization the peephole optimizer is expected to do, you can go to `Lib/test/test_peepholer.py` and look.
+For example, to understand what optimizations the peephole optimizer is expected to do, you can look at the tests in `Lib/test/test_peepholer.py`.
 And to understand what some piece of code of the peephole optimizer does, you can delete that piece of code, recompile CPython, run

 ```text
 $ ./python.exe -m test test_peepholer